JoshDavid/EasyGUI/README.md

 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
 - R is the result of the function.
 R is indices of the responses selected.
 If no response is submitted, then ¯1 is returned.
 R is Integer.
 The length of R is equal to the length of labels.
 - Labels is a list of labels that will follow each checkbox.
 Labels can be a vector of items or a single item.
 Character, Numeric, or Mixed.

+∇ SelectMultipleDropdown ∇

+R← {p} SelectMultipleDropdown options
+- P is the namespace result of the ‘specifyParams’ function.
+P is optional.
+- R is the result of the function.
+R is indices of the responses selected.
+If no response is submitted, then ¯1 is returned.
+R is Integer.
+The length of R is equal to the length of labels.
+- Options is a list of options to populate the dropdown list with.
+Only one can be selected.
+Options can be a vector of items or a single item.
+Character, Numeric, or Mixed.

 ∇ SelectOneDropdown ∇